BCPDI Webinars Spring 2020

 - Registrants are required to secure permission to attend a BCPDI workshop according to the “Request for Professional Development Leave” policies established in their districts.
 The BCPDI is not responsible for securing professional leave for any workshop participant.

 - A Professional Development Certificate indicating the date and title of the workshop, the name of the presenter, and the number of professional development hours awarded will be provided at the conclusion of the workshop.
-No PD certificates will be issued prior to the conclusion of the workshop.
+No PD certificates will be issued prior to the conclusion of the webinar.